NateNate60/EscrowBot/README.md

 - PRAW (`pip3 install praw`).
 The most widely-used Python library to interact with Reddit's API.
 - Etherscan (`pip3 install etherscan-python`).
 Interacts with [Etherscan](https://etherscan.io) for the purposes of fee estimation on ETH and for looking up transactions and account balances.
 - [USLAPI](https://github.com/Tjstretchalot/uslapi).
 Warns users if one of the parties is a [USL](https://universalscammerlist.com)-listed scammer.
+- Tronpy (`pip3 install tronpy`).
+TRON library.
+- Requests (`pip3 install requests`).
+Used to grab info from Mempool.space and Tronscan.

 **PLEASE FEEL FREE TO PERUSE MY CODE AND POINT OUT MISTAKES, BUGS, OR SECURITY FLAWS**